-Signed Child/Young Person: Date: Signed Therapist/Practitioner: Date:

-Extra consent for teaching

-It is very helpful sometimes to use real life examples of therapy sessions for training other therapists/practitioners.
-The contents of any sessions shared in this way would be kept confidential.

-- I am happy for recordings of my sessions to be used for teaching at the University. - I understand that I can take away my consent for this specific purpose at any time without giving a reason and that this will not negatively affect in any way the work I am engaged in.

-Signed Child/Young Person: Date: Signed Therapist/Practitioner Date:

-All recordings will be stored in accordance with the Data Protection Act (DPA), 2018

-Consent for Reflective Commentaries

-I understand that my therapist/practitioner is currently undertaking specialist graduate/post-graduate training at the University of Exeter, and that as part of this training they must hand in written reflective commentaries of some of their work for assessment and training, and that these commentaries will be looked at by staff and trainees of the training course attended by my therapist/practitioner.

-I understand that although every attempt will be made to make details anonymous that could be used to identify me or my family, though it may be difficult to remove all identifiable information.

-I understand that I can take away my consent at any time, up to the point that the commentary is handed in, without giving a reason and that this will not negatively affect my legal rights or the work I am engaged in.
-If I take away consent after the commentary is handed in, it will be kept as an assignment by the University for six years after your therapist/practitioner has graduated, but will not be used for other training reasons.

-I confirm that my therapist/practitioner has given me all the information I need about the commentary.
-I have had the opportunity to read this information and think about it, ask questions and have these answered.

-Signed Child/Young Perso n: Date:

-Signed Therapist/Pr actitic ner Date:

-,

-All written commentaries w vill be stored in acco ordance with the Data Protection 1 Act (DPA), 2018 8 Copy to client Date: / / Copy for client file Date: / /
+Signed Child/Young Person: Date: Signed Therapist/Practitioner: Date: Extra consent for teaching It is very helpful sometimes to use real life examples of therapy.
+The contents of any sessions shared in this way would be kept of er therapists/practitioners.
+I am happy for recordings of my sessions to be used for teaching at the University.
+I understand that I can take away my consent for this specific purpose at any time without giving a reason and that this will not negatively affect in any way the work I am engaged in.
+Signed Child/Young Person: Date: Signed Therapist/Practitioner Date: All recordings will be stored in accordance with the Data Protect tion Act (DPA), 2018 Consent for Reflective Commentaries I understand that my therapist/practitioner is currently underta the University of Exeter, and that as part of this training they mu of their work for assessment and training, and that these comm the training course attended by my therapist/practitioner. st hand in written reflect ive commentaries of some I understand that although every attempt will be made to make me or my family, though it may be difficult to remove all identif t could be used to identify I understand that I can take away my consent at any time, up to the giving a reason and that this will not negatively affect my legal consent after the commentary is handed in, it will be kept as a your therapist/practitioner has graduated, but will not be used rights or the work I am assignment by the Ur engaged in.
+If I take away niversity for six years after I confirm that my therapist/practitioner has given me all the info the opportunity to read this information and think about it, ask • Signed Child/Young Person: E Pate: Signed Therapist/Practitioner Date: All written commentaries will be stored in accordance with the E Copy to client Date: / / Copy for